pimotte/nomic/README.md

 PR (henceforth "parent"), by including the text
 "This PR is dependent on #<number of parent>" in an unedited post.
 Any votes above this post are voided.
 A child PR must be of a branch that branches off the branch of the parent.
+Both PRs must be on master.

-A ":+1:" vote on a child implies a ":+1:" on its parent.
-This vote shall be read as a comment on the parent just before merging for the purposes of other rules.
+A vote in favour on a child implies a vote in favour on its parent.
+This vote shall be read as a comment representing a vote in favour on the parent just before merging for the purposes of other rules.

 A child may be formulated as if the parent is the current ruleset.